Hadronic vacuum polarization for the muon $g-2$ from lattice QCD: Complete short and intermediate windows: Window observables

 The result of applying the BMA procedure, with these variations, for $\amuLW$ is shown in \cref{fig:BMAWL}.
 The top-right panel illustrates the continuum extrapolations using data corrected with CM computed from the full window.
 The dashed lines indicate the continuum extrapolations for each data set.
 In total, we include six hundred forty fit results in the Bayesian model average.
-The resulting distribution is shown in the top left panel of \cref{fig:BMAWL}, where it is overlaid on the BMA result (red line and bands) obtained using \cref{eq:BMAMean,eq:BMAVar}.
+The histogram of the fit central values is shown in the top left panel of \cref{fig:BMAWL}, where it is overlaid on the BMA result (red line and bands) obtained using \cref{eq:BMAMean,eq:BMAVar}.
+We stress that this histogram is not the same as the posterior distribution described by \cref{eq:BMAMean,eq:BMAVar}, since it shows only the mean values obtained within each model and does not include the single-model variances.
+We also stress that the error band shown does not represent a confidence interval obtained from the histogram, since 100\% of the models considered are summed over to obtain the averaged result.
 The middle panel shows the results from all the individual fits, ordered by the model probability, in comparison with the BMA result (red line and bands), while the bottom panel gives the associated $Q$ values computed from $\chi_{\rm aug}^{2}$ (see Eq.~B.4 of Ref.~\cite{FermilabLattice:2016ipl}).
 We find that fits with higher $Q$ values tend to have the larger model probabilities.